The Ultimate Guide to Choosing the Right Solar Installer

 9. Confirm Workmanship Warranties

 A workmanship warranty is an important part of any solar panel installation.
-Average warranties cover design and construction of a solar energy system for 1 to 10 years.
+These warranties cover any problems that may arise due to installation mistakes.

-You can purchase an operation and maintenance contract separately from the installation process.
+You can sometimes purchase an operation and maintenance contract separately from the installation process.
 However, it’s much easier and more reliable to deal with a company that backs its projects with in-house workmanship warranties.

-10. Expect Advice and Guidance
+10. Look for Expect Advice and Guidance

-The best solar company gives you advice and guidance on the right solar panel system for your home or business.
-You want a strong, working relationship based on trust, so expect open lines of communication and a commitment to keeping you posted as the project progresses.
+You want a strong working relationship based on trust, so expect open lines of communication and a commitment to keep you posted as the project progresses.

-11. Be Sure of Bankability
+11. Verify Bankability

 Larger companies usually have excellent track records for success, and that keeps them bankable.